GEOSC 10

 One flake's a miracle, two a display.
 Three and you might wreck your car today, but make a two-mile pile and they're on their way flowing from South Pole-Oh, Pole-Oh, Pole-Oh.
 Two-mile pile and they're on their way flowing from South Pole-Oh.

-The physics are simple, all piles spread, water, batter, or cats on a bed, or a continent-wide two-mile pile snow fed and heading from South Pole-Oh, Pole-Oh, Pole-Oh.
+The physics are simple, all piles spread, water, batter, or cats on a bed, or a continent-wide two-mile pile snow-fed and heading from South Pole-Oh, Pole-Oh, Pole-Oh.
 A continent-wide two-mile pile snow fed and heading from South Pole-Oh.

 Slow in the middle, thick and cold, down through the mountains carved and old, picking up speed in the ice streams bold, don't fall in a crevasse-oh, crevasse-oh, crevasse-oh, picking up speed in the ice streams bold, don't fall in a crevasse-oh.

-Ice streams at the sea don't make bergs right away, they flow cross the ocean for many a day.
+Ice streams at the sea don't make bergs right away, they flow across the ocean for many a day.
 As great ice shelves in a rock-bound bay with friction from sides-oh, sides-oh, the sides-oh.
 A great ice shelf in a rock-bound bay with friction from the sides-oh.

-If we raise CO2, warm the air and sea, melt the shelves away and let the piles spread free, it'll raise the oceans towards you and me while it shrinks that two-mile pile-oh, pile-oh, pile-oh, raise the oceans towards you and me while it shrinks that two-mile pile-oh.
+If we raise CO2, warm the air and sea, melt the shelves away, and let the piles spread free, it'll raise the oceans towards you and me while it shrinks that two-mile pile-oh, pile-oh, pile-oh, raise the oceans towards you and me while it shrinks that two-mile pile-oh.

 Arctic fox on a chilly night by another ocean of blue and white, if we melt their ice, would that be right?
 Both poles are on the same trail-oh, trail-oh, trail-oh.
 If we melt their ice, would that be right?
 Both poles are on the same trail-oh.